tel/old-blog/_drafts/six_points_about_type_safety.md

    and more.

-   As a technical term, which will be the only sense I continue to consider, *type safety* is a property of a language *and* a specification or sense of the language.
+   As a technical term, which will be the only sense I continue to consider, *type safety* is a property of a language *in the presence of* a specification or sense of the language.
 It ensures that the *static* semantics of the language are linked to the *dynamic* semantics.

-2. Type safety relates a choice of language to a choice of language semantics.
+2. **Type safety relates a given language to a *choice* of language value semantics or analysis.**

    You cannot reasonably refer to the type safety of, say, C, because you must also talk about *how you consider or analyze C*.
 It is always possible to pick an analysis of a language which gives it type safety---this is equivalent to analyzing a program by running it!
 Therefore you probably want to seek out a *useful* analysis where "useful" may mean some selection of: abstract, high-level, decidable, easy to understand, built-in.

    The last "useful" quality is particularly relevant from a language UX point of view.
 Some languages perform automatic typechecking---a